KeyshonHoward/Chip/docs/info.md

 ## How it works

-"The Project is a half adder that uses an Xor gate for the Sum on the inputs and an and gate for the Carry bit"
+"The Project is a half adder that uses three and gates and two Xor gates to add 2 1 bit numbers"

 ## How to test

-"You change the inputs and see the output change based on the lights illuminating"
+"You change the inputs and see the output change based on the lights illuminating, the blue light represents the sum bit and the white light is the carry bit"

 ## External hardware